DrDonk/OC4VM/readme.md

 Building must be done on macOS, either real or virtualized.
 Details are in the [building](docs/build.md) help.

-There are also some [notes](docs/notes.md) I collated when building OCVM which may be useful to others who want to better understand the system or modify it.
+There are also some [notes](docs/notes.md) I created when building OCVM which may be useful to others who want to better understand the system or modify it.

 ## 6. Support